This post may contain affiliate links. Read my policy page for more information.

 Healthy snacking doesn’t stop with just bliss balls.
 Here are more easy and delicious treats that are low-effort to prepare:

-- Dip some strawberries in melted chocolate for a simple 2-ingredient dessert or snack
+- Dip some strawberries in melted chocolate for a simple 2-ingredient dessert or snack!
+Or try chocolate pineapple for a tropical twist!

-- If you only have 5 minutes, these no-bake granola bars are quick to make and are great for on-the-go!5-Ingredient No-Bake Granola Bars
+- If you only have 5 minutes, these no-bake granola bars are quick to make and are great for on-the-go!

 - Keep dessert simple with these 3-ingredient banana oatmeal cookies.
 They satisfy a sweet tooth without much effort!